Quaternion: Square roots of arbitrary quaternions

-Therefore, non-zero, non-scalar quaternions, or positive scalar quaternions, have exactly two roots, while 0 has exactly one root (0), and negative scalar quaternions have infinitely many roots, which are the vector quaternions located on $\{0\} \times S^2\bigl(\sqrt{-r}\bigr)$, i.e., where the scalar part is zero and the vector part is located on the 2-sphere with radius $\sqrt{-r}$.
+Therefore, nonzero, non-scalar quaternions, or positive scalar quaternions, have exactly two roots, while 0 has exactly one root (0), and negative scalar quaternions have infinitely many roots, which are the vector quaternions located on $\{0\} \times S^2\bigl(\sqrt{-r}\bigr)$, i.e., where the scalar part is zero and the vector part is located on the 2-sphere with radius $\sqrt{-r}$.

 Functions of a quaternion variable

 Like functions of a complex variable, functions of a quaternion variable suggest useful physical models.
 For example, the original electric and magnetic fields described by Maxwell were functions of a quaternion variable.
 Examples of other functions include the extension of the Mandelbrot set and Julia sets into 4-dimensional space.